Modular vs Non Modular Power Supplies: Which One Should You Buy in 2026

 Does Using a Modular PSU Improve Airflow in Small PC Cases

 Yes.
-Removing unused cables reduces internal obstruction, which improves airflow in compact cases and can lower internal temperatures by a few degrees under sustained workloads.
+Removing unused cables reduces internal obstructions, improves airflow in compact cases, and can lower internal temperatures by a few degrees under sustained workloads.

 Can a Non Modular PSU Limit Future GPU Upgrades